sooda/rotuli/design.rst

 - understand lists of things: categories, all posts, posts of a certain date range, posts in a certain category
   - those generic "lists of things" for "for p in posts" or "in whatever" specified in site contents, not in engine
 - simple core and some module system to incrementally add things like image thumbnailer, an embedded video player, a source code highlighter or page comments
-- templates, not displayable as-is but used for compiling content into html
+- templates, not displayable as-is but used for compiling content into html, sort of like previously and in a typical dynamic website
 - things like the markup language or the template engine somewhat pluggable if i change my opinion on those, nothing designed around specifics of one single implementation
-- no templates, static stuff or anything in engine repo but all content in site repo
+- no templates, static stuff or anything in engine but all content in site repo
 - some content written in a markup language, rendered to html
 - some static content which does not get modified during compilation, just copied (need magic for thumbnails)
 - same content in multiple languages, linked together